 The takeaway: UserVoice pricing positions them for Enterprise clients

-UserVoice’s secretive pricing strategy and their selective demo process is intentional: it helps them focus on acquiring Enterprise clients.
+UserVoice’s pricing strategy and selective demo process is intentional: it helps them focus on acquiring Enterprise clients.

-If you’re a massive company that's looking for feedback management software and you don’t mind shelling out big bucks (even in spite of better value alternatives), UserVoice might be right for you.
+If you’re a massive company looking for feedback management software and you don’t mind shelling out big bucks (even despite better value alternatives), UserVoice might be right for you.

-But if you’re in the small- or medium-sized categories, UserVoice may not only be too expensive for you—they also may not even give you a demo.
+But if you’re in the small- or medium-sized categories, UserVoice may be too expensive for the value it provides.
 And even if you’re an enterprise client, you still may prefer an option that has the same features but costs significantly less.

-Luckily there are a number of more affordable options that are happy to work with companies of all sizes.
+Luckily there are more affordable options that are happy to work with companies of all sizes.
 If you’re looking for a robust feedback management software platform that’s easy to use and just works, check out Savio.

-Find out more about how Savio compares to UserVoice here, or learn more about using Savio to track feature requests here.
+Note: Find out more about how Savio compares to UserVoice here, or learn more about using Savio to track feature requests here.

 Kareem is a co-founder at Savio.
 He's been prioritizing customer feedback professionally since 2001.
 He likes tea and tea snacks, and dislikes refraining from eating lots of tea snacks.